volkovasystems/harden-mongo-server/docs/blueprint.md

 TLS and certificates
 - Private CA only (no public domain required) for server, client, and VPN certificates.
 - Database client certificates are used only for MongoDB; VPN client certificates are separate and issued per human.
 They rotate and can be revoked independently.
-- First run certificates: 6 total — 4 MongoDB x509 client certs (Root, Admin, App, Backup) and 2 OpenVPN client certs for human access (admin and viewer).
+- First run certificates: 8 total — 1 MongoDB server cert, 1 VPN server cert, 4 MongoDB x509 client certs (Root, Admin, App, Backup), and 2 OpenVPN client certs for human access (admin and viewer).
 - Monthly automated renewal/rotation.
 - Zero downtime preferred: perform a graceful reload.
 If reload fails or is unsupported, warn before a short, safe restart; otherwise revert to last-known-good.